PlayDad/PlayDad/README.md

 - 👋 Hi, I’m @PlayDad
-- 👀 I’m interested in HTML, CSS, JavaScript, Node.js, Svelte
+- 👀 I’m interested in HTML, CSS, JavaScript, Node.js, Svelte and other weird stuff
-- 🌱 I’m currently learning coding and web development
+- 🌱 I’m currently learning coding and web development just for fun
-- 📫 How to reach me playd4d.me@gmail.com
+- 📫 How to reach me playd4d.me( at )gmail.com

 Most of this stuff will be useless to anybody else than me. :-)